ananyan/ananyan.github.io/index.md

 # About Me

 Hey there!
-I am currently a graduate student at UC Berkeley, advised by Professor Kosa Goucher-Lambert.
+I am currently a graduate student at UC Berkeley, advised by <a href="http://www.kosagl.com/">Kosa Goucher-Lambert</a>.

 My current interests include (but are not limited to)
 - Universal design
 - Human-machine collaboration for engineering design
-- Sustainability/renewable energy systems
+- Sustainability in product design

 I graduated with a B.S. in Mechanical Engineering from MIT in June 2019.

-In addition, I am a former competitive figure skater, an aspiring amateur guitarist, and a coffee lover!
+In addition, I am a former competitive figure skater, an aspiring amateur guitarist, and a coffee addict!